infinity-a11y/PhyloTrace/README.md

 cd path/to/directory
 R_BROWSER=google-chrome bash run_phylotrace.sh
 ```

->*In the command above, replace `path/to/directory` with the actual path linking to the PhyloTrace directory on your system.*
+>*In the command above, replace `path/to/directory` with the actual path pointing to the PhyloTrace directory on your system.
+If your current directory is already set to the PhyloTrace location you can omit this command.*

 | Browser  | *browser-name*  |